Sardar Ravinder Singh: Political career

 Ravinder Singh started his political activities as a students' union leader in SRR Government Degree College and elected as college president in 1984 while pursuing his degree.
 He contested for Karimnagar Municipal Elections held in 1995 as an independent candidate and won as Councilor and later he joined Bharatiya Janata Party and elected as Councilor for the second time in 2000 & Corpoartor from Bjp in 2005 Karimnagar Municipal Corporation elections.
 He served as Karimnagar BJP town president from 1999 to 2006.
 He quit Bharatiya Janata Party and joined Telangana Rashtra Samithi in 2006 and took active leadership in the protests and demonstrations that were organized in support of the statehood movement in Karimnagar.

 After formation of separate Telangana state Ravinder Singh Contested as Corpoartor from Trs party in 2014 Karimnagar Municipal Corporation elections and elected as Mayor for Karimnagar and became the first mayor from sikh community in South India & Chairman for Telangana Association of Mayors and chairman's.
 He was elected as Telangana Yoga Association chairman in November 2021.
 Ravinder Singh resigned from trs party on 26 November 2021 and contested MLC elections as an Independent candidate from Karimnagar Local Authorities Constituency.
-Ravinder Singh Later Joined TRS and he has been appointed as Telangana State Civil Supplies Corporation Limited Chairman on 8 December 2022.taken oath as Chairman of the Telangana State Civil Supplies Corporation Limited of Telangana State on 21st December 2022.
+Ravinder Singh Later Joined TRS and he has been appointed as Telangana State Civil Supplies Corporation Limited Chairman on 8 December 2022. taken oath as Chairman of the Telangana State Civil Supplies Corporation Limited of Telangana State on 21 December 2022 and resigned from his post after the new Congress government formed in Telangana in December 2023.